 Soft costs: From our experience, many companies that we have worked with have stopped their Cloud transition half-way through after being nickeled and dimed to death through the accumulation of seemingly small Cloud fees when spread across their entire software architecture.

 Licensing metrics: When moving to the Cloud, many companies often find that their licensing metrics change and they are left with missing licenses, leaving them exposed to compliance issues in their next software audit.

 CSP Use Case – Better for Startups

 A startup with 30 employees is looking to grow to 150 within a year.
-They’re in need of Office 365, but may be adding some more robust production or supply chain resources that could require additional MSFT software offerings and tools in the near future.
-This sized company is completely ineligible for MS EA, but can have significant flexibility with a Cloud Solutions Provider.
+They’re in need of Microsoft 365, but may be adding some more robust production or supply chain resources that could require additional Microsoft software offerings and tools in the near future.
+This sized company is completely ineligible for the MS EA, but can have significant flexibility with a Cloud Solutions Provider.
 Users can be added or removed throughout the year, and they can grow into an EA within a few years.